JamesSkemp/enhanced-sprint-history/overview.md

-Enhanced Sprint History supports viewing a sprint iteration over time.
+Enhanced Sprint History supports viewing changes to user stories in an iteration over time.